Who We Are

 Please contact us if you are interested in collaborating on an event.

 Center for Political Education is dedicated to helping build the movement and expand and unite the left through education, analysis, dialogue and action.
 Our political approach is non-sectarian, democratic, and committed to a critical analysis of local, regional and global politics.

 We are a resource for political organizations on the left, progressive movements, the working class and people of color.
 We believe that political conditions call for organizing and movement building, and that theory and ideas are important tools for movement building.
 We are committed to providing a left space and perspective.

 Our collective thought is diverse and comes from a variety of political schools.
 We look to various revolutionary thinkers and organizers for inspiration and critical review.

-The Center for Political Education is internationalist, anti-capitalist, and anti-imperialist.
-We believe in international solidarity and use our educational forums as one way to build support for liberation, labor, racial justice, environmental and related political struggles throughout the world.
+Center for Political Education is internationalist, anti-capitalist, and anti-imperialist.
+We believe in international solidarity and use our educational forums as one way to build support for liberation, labor, racial justice, environmental justice and related political struggles throughout the world.
 We view the struggles for gender equality and against racism, sexism, homophobia, and heterosexism as integral to all forms of political struggle.